 Moving on to VCTs – ‘Venture Capital Trust’ sounds like it should be complicated, but it really isn’t.

 VCTs are companies listed on the London Stock Exchange.
-VCTs invest in the shares of a large number of small early-stage companies (typically 50-90).
+VCTs invest in the shares of a large number of small early-stage companies (anywhere between 25 and 100).
 You invest in the shares of the listed company – the VCT – and gain access to the large and diversified portfolio of companies held by the VCT, that has built up over time.
 The VCT will constantly be making new investments in startups, so some companies will be further along their growth journey, and some will be brand new investments and likely very early stage.
 Each company within the VCT will contribute to performance.

 Key differences in tax reliefs between EIS and VCTs